ynput/OpenPype/website/docs/artist_hosts_maya.md

 ### Publishing models

 Now let's publish it.
-Go **Pype → Publish...**.
+Go **OpenPype → Publish...**.
 You will be presented with following window:

 ![Model publish](assets/maya-model_pre_publish.jpg)